jai3091/logmanagement/README.md

 6. http://localhost:9200/_cat/indices?v will display the index created on elastic search

 7. http://localhost:9200/index_name/_search?pretty=true will display the values indexed in elastic search index

+8. To stop the container execute docker-compose down from root location to stop the containers